QKV attention#

 \(N_{batch} \times h \times n_{words} \times d_k\) (after the transpose) which works because

-\(d_{model} = d_k h\) where h
+\(d_{model} = d_k h\) where h is the number of attention heads.

 How is this reshaping justified?
 What’s happening here is probably best understood as Block matrix